alex-kalanis/kw_mapper/README.md

 Next one is access to raw queries only per mapper.
 That makes you comply with each datasource engine separately for your customized queries.
-So you cannot use the same complicated "join" query for both files and database.
+So you cannot use the same complicated "join" query for both files and database of different kinds.

+Then here is a deep join.
+So you can use *Search* to access deeper stored records in some datasources and filter by them in built query.
+No shallow lookups through only relations of current record anymore!

+Another one is in relations.
+Here is it an array.
+Always.
+No additional checks or definitions if that come from 1:1, 1:N or M:N. It's an array.
+Period.
+It can be empty, it can contain something.
+It's more universal than with the definitions like oneToMany.
+It has been proven that this is the more simple way.
+In the parent project.

 ## PHP Installation